AKASHAorg/akasha-core/extensions/apps/vibes/Readme.md

 ## Background

-Vibes app adds moderation-related functionalities of reporting/moderating offensive/abusive contents and maintaining a log of moderated items, to the AKASHA World.
-It consists of components, services and widgets which are standalone elements interacting with each other to form a wholesome system.
+Vibes app adds moderation-related functionalities (reporting/moderating offensive/abusive contents and maintaining a log of moderated items) to the AKASHA World.

 ## Pages